kitex-contrib/codec-dubbo/README.md

 }

 EOF

+# Generate Kitex scaffold with the `-protocol Hessian2` option
 kitex -module kitex-dubbo-demo -thrift template=slim -service GreetService -protocol Hessian2 ./api.thrift
 ```

 Important Notes:
-1. JavaClassName of struct in **api.thrift** must be consistent with the target one.
+1. Each struct in the `api.thrift` should have an annotation named `JavaClassName`, with a value consistent with the target class name in Dubbo Java.

 ### Finishing business logic and configuration